Quantum-Inspired Machine Learning: a Survey: QiML in Practice

 \subsection{Cybersecurity}

 Quantum variational methods have been employed across a broad range of cybersecurity applications.

-Payares and Martinez-Santos \cite{payares2021quantum} achieved similar results in detecting distributed denial of service (DDoS) attacks.
-The QSVM achieved high accuracy in binary classification (99.6\%), but the authors note its substantial computational demand.
+Payares and Martinez-Santos \cite{payares2021quantum} assessed QSVMs, VQCs, and an ensemble model for detecting DDoS attacks using the CIC-DDoS2019 dataset \cite{sharafaldin2019developing}, which closely mirrors real-world PCAP data.
+To accommodate quantum model computational limits, the dataset's 80 features were reduced to 2 using PCA.
+An angle-based strategy was applied for quantum embedding in all models.
+The ensemble model, drawing from quantum superposition, employed multiple parallel quantum classifiers.
+While all models showcased strong binary classification results, QSVM had high accuracy at 99.6\% but was computationally intensive.
+The ensemble model achieved 96.8\% accuracy efficiently, while the VQC excelled with 99.9\% accuracy and reasonable computational demand, albeit on a simplified dataset.

-Masun et al. \cite{masum2022quantum} evaluated the performance of QSVM for malware detection and source code vulnerability analysis, utilizing the ClaMP and Reveal datasets respectively.
-The QSVM showed relatively comparable performance compared to classical SVMs over both tasks, however exhibited significantly extended execution times.
+Masun et al. \cite{masum2022quantum} evaluated the performance of both QSVM and VQC for malware detection and source code vulnerability analysis, utilizing the ClaMP and Reveal datasets respectively.
+The dimensionality of the features was reduced using document vectorization and PCA to yield 16 explanatory variables.
+Both quantum methods under-performed compared to shallow classical neural networks and classical SVMs in malware detection, while achieving comparable performance in source code vulnerability analysis.
+Furthermore, both quantum methods exhibited significantly extended execution times.

 Suryotrisongko and Musashi \cite{suryotrisongko2022evaluating} investigated the effect of adding a quantum circuit as a hidden layer in a classical neural network for domain generation algorithms (DGA)-based botnet detection.
 The classical model employs a standard deep learning architecture with 2 hidden layers (dense-dropout-dense), with the quantum layer inserted between the dense layers after dropout.
-Six combinations of ansatze were evaluated, using various embedding and entangling strategies made available by the Pennylane software framework.
+Six combinations of ansatze were evaluated, using various embedding and entangling strategies made available by the PennyLane software framework.
 No single combination seemed to outperform all others across all settings, suggesting that quantum circuit architecture plays a significant role in determining the model's accuracy.
 The hybrid models performed slightly better than their classical counterparts under certain conditions.
 For instance, with the combination of Angle Embedding and Strongly Entangling Layers, the accuracy reached 94.7\% for 100 random samples.
 However, on average, the classical models outperformed the hybrid models.

 Herr et al. \cite{herr2021anomaly} explored a variant of QGANs by adopting the AnoGan \cite{schlegl2017unsupervised} generative adversarial network structure, with the generative network portion replaced with a hybrid quantum-classical neural network.
 Specifically, a short state preparation layer encodes $N$ uniform latent variables as quantum states, which are fed into a parameterized quantum circuit of $N$ qubits.
 Measurement is performed over all qubits in the $Z$ basis, from which the now classical output is up-scaled via a classical dense network into a higher dimensional feature space.
 The intuition in using the VQC in the generator is in their ability to more efficiently sample from distributions that are hard to sample from classically.
 This is seen in experimental results over a credit card fraud dataset; the quantum AnoGAN method showed comparable F1 scores to variety of classical architectures and system sizes, whilst staying robust to changes in the dimension of the latent space.